paulternate/cf-venafi-automation/docs/04-tlspc-certificate-automation/README.md

 In this section you will use CloudFormation to deploy a Custom Resource representing a Certificate Request (CR) in TLSPC.
 Each CR in TLSPC is tied to an Application, such as the one you created previously.
 Upon successful issuance, each CR will be paired with exactly one Certificate in TLSPC.
-All Key Material (i.e. Certificates and Private Keys) generated via TLSPC will be pulled into your AWS account and persisted to an S3 Bucket.
+All Key Material (i.e. Certificates and Private Keys) generated via TLSPC will be pulled into your AWS Account and persisted to an S3 Bucket.

 Timely Certificate renewal prevents outages.
 In TLSPC, this is achieved by cloning and resubmitting the latest CR.